ApolloTang/wf--practical-tls/a04-key-player-client-server-certificate-authority/README.md

 ## Certificate Authority

-- Coverning entity that issues certificates
+- Governing entity that issues certificates

-- client and server don't trust each other, but they both trust cerficate authority.
+- Client and server don't trust each other, but they both trust the cerficate authority.

 ### Five main Cerfificate Authority: